-The top reason patients presented at the Emergency Department (ED) for potentially avoidable reasons was infections of the skin and tissue, such as cellulitis.
-The second most common diagnosis was mental and behavioral disorders due to psychoactive substance use, and the third most common reason was acute upper respiratory infections, such as the common cold or asthma.
+The top reason patients presented at the Emergency Department (ED) for potentially avoidable reasons was acute upper respiratory infections, such as the common cold or asthma.
+Other top diagnoses were "general symptoms and signs" and infections of the skin and subcutaneous tissue.